brucedsu/Vim/README.md

 2. In iTerm2 preferences, set "Regular Font" to "14pt Menlo Regular"
 3. Set "Non-ASCII Font" to "13pt Moncao for Powerline"

-## Cursor

-* MacVim: blinking vertical bar in insert mode and blinking box in normal mode (default setup)
-* iTerm 2: blinking box in both insert and normal mode.
-* Note: the code for switching cursor shape between vertical bar and box in iTerm 2 is in `deprecated.vimrc`.

 ## Function Keys

 * __F1__: CtrlPBuffer